-We recognise that a candidate's performance may be affected by particular circumstances, for Oak Heights school is committed to safeguarding and promoting the welfare of our pupils and expects all staff and volunteers to share this commitment.
-It is our aim that all pupils fulfil their potential.
+We recognise that a candidate's performance may be affected by particular circumstances, for example:

-example:

-- \ If he/she is unwell when taking tests or has had a lengthy absence from his school; - \ If there are particular family circumstance such as a recent bereavement;: - \ If there is a relevant educational history, for example, education outside the British system; - \ If the candidate has a disability or specific learning difficulties; - \ If English is not the candidate's first language.
-Provisions will be made for English support .
+- If he/she is unwell when taking tests or has had a lengthy absence from his school; - If there are particular family circumstance such as a recent bereavement; - If there is a relevant educational history, for example, education outside the British system; - If the candidate has a disability or specific learning difficulties; - If English is not the candidate's first language.
+Provisions will be made for English support.